sapegin/blog.sapegin.me/content/all/react-testing-3-jest-and-react-testing-library.md

 We’ll set up and use these tools:

 - [Jest](https://jestjs.io/), a test runner;
-- [React Testing Library](https://testing-library.com/react), a testing utility for React;
+- [React Testing Library](https://testing-library.com/react), a testing utility for React.

 ### Why Jest and React Testing Library